pusher/docs/docs/channels/using_channels/cache-channels.md

 {% endparameter %}

-See the [events docs](/docs/channels/using_channels/events) for information on how you can use events.
+Refer to [Events](/docs/channels/using_channels/events) for more information on how you can use events.

 > Which approach is better?
 The answer depends on your implementation.
-In most scenarios, relying on the webhook event is more efficient, because Pusher handles de-duplication when multiple clients are subscribed to an empty channel.
+In most scenarios, relying on the webhook event is more efficient.
+Because Pusher handles de-duplication when multiple clients are subscribed to an empty channel.
 So your server does not have to deal with requests per client when they subscribe to a channel with empty cache.

 ## FAQ